Monday, December 17, 2012

 Other useful message boards to post inquiries into online grad programs are: Speech and Language PathologyLive Journal, SLPJob.comForums, and RedditSpeech-Language Pathology .

 When you are researching online schools you have to make sure that the program is CAA Accredited.
 What is CAA accreditation?
 CAA stands for the Council on Academic Accreditation in Audiology and Speech-Language Pathology and it is the entity within ASHA authorized to accredit graduate education programs for the professions of audiology and speech-language pathology.
 If the school you are interested in is CAA accredited, then it means that it meets the standards for the accreditation of graduate education programs that provide entry-level professional preparation in audiology and speech-language pathology.
 You can check on EdFind to find out a school's accreditation status.
+ASHA has a page with resources for both students and faculty about distance education.

 Who goes online?
 Many (but not all) online grad students are career-changers, have families, and would be classified as “non-traditional” students.
 They are more anchored into their communities and do not have the option to move to go to grad school.
 SLP graduate programs are few and far between so their local universities may not offer SLP at the graduate level.
 These online programs are tailored for the non-traditional student and they tend to be more flexible so students can meet family obligations as well as continue working while in school.